 My designs are a composite of my observations and experiences; the world I see and feel around me — from Incan to industrial architecture, arch bridges, art deco motifs, and weathered colonial facades.
 I like old things, as age conveys a sense of character and quality that withstands the test of time, like a rich patina on metal or wood.

 I am equally inspired by the natural world.
 Spending time in nature opens up space for creative contemplation and an often needed recharge.
-Design concepts tend to surface during a quiet walk in the woods.
+Design concepts tend to surface during my daily walks in the woods.
 There is a rustic quality present in my work that comes from my love of the outdoors.

 The dualities of urban and rural life are reflected throughout the line by juxtaposing materials and shapes: hard and soft, dark and light, geometric and organic.

 With an experimental and sometimes unconventional approach to processes, I strive to produce pieces with a dynamic expressiveness, as original and distinct as the wearers themselves.

 Rebecca Lockhart was born in Denver, Colorado, where she lived, studied, and worked until she left to backpack through Central America.
 This was a transformative experience for Rebecca; she returned with a serious case of wanderlust and a desire to live a more free-spirited and creative life.